Bukit Panjang LRT line

 The Bukit Panjang LRT (abbreviation: BPLRT) is an 8 km automated guideway transit line in Bukit Panjang, Singapore.
 The BPLRT is currently the only Light Rail Transit (LRT) line operated by SMRT Trains.
-As the name suggests, it serves 13 stations in the neighbourhood of Bukit Panjang and parts of Choa Chu Kang in the north-west area of the country.
+As the name suggests, it serves 13 stations in the neighbourhoods of Bukit Panjang and Choa Chu Kang in the north-west area of the country.
 The line was the first LRT line constructed in Singapore, having been opened on 6 November 1999 by then-Deputy Prime Minister Tony Tan.

 It is a fully elevated and automated people mover system.
 The line currently uses the C801A and C801B rolling stock supplied by Bombardier (now Alstom), running in a two-car formation.
 With a 20-year design lifespan, a major overhaul of the system began in 2019 that is scheduled to complete in 2026, which include a new signalling system (Innovia APM 300R) and power rails system, as well as rolling stock.